SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 The **slope of the ground beneath your feet** corresponds to the mathematical concept of gradient.

-**Gradient** is the partial derivative of the loss function with respect to the weights and biases in the network.
+**Gradient** is a vector of the partial derivative of the loss function with respect to the weights and biases in the network.
+This vector points in the direction where the loss function increases the most.
 Mathematically, we can write it as follows:

 ```math
 \nabla \mathcal{L}(w_1, w_2, ..., w_i, b_1, b_2, ..., b_j) = \begin{bmatrix} \frac{\partial \mathcal{L}}{\partial w_1} \\ \frac{\partial \mathcal{L}}{\partial w_2} \\ \vdots \\ \frac{\partial \mathcal{L}}{\partial w_i} \\ \frac{\partial \mathcal{L}}{\partial b_1} \\ \frac{\partial \mathcal{L}}{\partial b_2} \\ \vdots \\ \frac{\partial \mathcal{L}}{\partial b_j} \end{bmatrix}